 The FIRE (Financial Independence, Retire Early) movement fights against this societal norm by encouraging high savings rates early in life.
 The goal of the movement is to allow full early retirement.
 And I think that’s amazing!

-Semi-retirement is a period of life where you’re intentionally working part-time so that you have more time available for other pursuits.
+Semi-retirement is a period of life where you’re intentionally working part-time to have more time available for other pursuits.

-It can and should be financially sustainable — which means that you may be partially funding your expenses with existing investments, while also accounting for later in life when you’re not able to work.
+It can and should be financially sustainable — which means that you may be partially funding your expenses with existing investments while also accounting for later in life when you’re unable to work.

 In a recent interview with Micah McDonald from the financial blog Deep Value ETF Accumulator, I asked Micah to describe his current semi-retirement lifestyle.